masasam/emacs-easy-hugo/README.md

     M-x easy-hugo-article

-Display the list of articles you wrote.
+Open the list of articles you wrote with dired.

 ![easy-hugo11](image/easy-hugo11.png)